shopsys/shopsys/docs/cookbook/adding-new-attribute-to-an-entity.md

 Add new `extId` field with Doctrine ORM annotations and a getter for the field into `App\Model\Product\Product` class.

-Overwrite `setData` method for setting entity data from data object.
+Overwrite `setData` method for setting entity data from a data object.

 ```php
 namespace App\Model\Product;